gizatechxyz/giza-cli/docs/examples/full_transpilation.md

                              ])), shuffle=True)
 ```

-Now lets see an example of the data that we have just downloaded:
+Now let's see an example of the data that we have just downloaded:

 ```python